KatjaGlassConsulting/ApprovalBundle/README.md

 ## Add to approve API

 It's possible to "add to approve" the selected week by API.
+User is optional - per default the data for the user who submitted the request is provided.

 request method: **POST**